bioconda/bioconda-recipes/GUIDELINES.md

 ```

 When building the package, you may get an error saying that zlib.h can't be
 found -- despite having zlib listed in the dependencies.
-This is becuase the
+The reason is that the
 location of `zlib` often has to be specified in the `build.sh` script, which
 can be done like this: